 Fan Control: Keeping Cool, Avoiding Clouds

-Typically, we use cooling fans to solidify layers quickly.
+Typically, cooling fans solidify layers quickly.
 However, for transparent prints, fast cooling can lead to uneven shrinkage and microscopic bubbles, which dramatically reduce clarity.
 For most transparent 3D printer filament, it’s often best to disable the cooling fan entirely or significantly reduce its speed.
 For PLA, completely turning off the fan might lead to warping, so a moderate reduction is usually preferred.

 Retraction: Less is Often More